Texas Teacher Pay Raise Analysis – Will It Help?

 Average Starting Teacher Salaries by State 2017-2018

 |1||District of Columbia||$55,209|

 The other exciting aspect of this is that the funding needed to pay for this will simply come from increased tax revenues from online sales.
 The Texas Legislature was able to actually reduce property taxes slightly and still fund an additional $11 billion for education.
 (Dallas News)

 Overall, this is a very positive endorsement of teachers in Texas.
 The results of this will increase the number of talented people drawn to teach.
 Those with a heart to make an impact on kids will also have better starting pay and the support of the State of Texas.

-To hear how Teachworthy is preparing teachers through alternative certification to enter the classroom, listen to Whitney Krammer share how she became a teacher:
+To hear how Teachworthy is preparing teachers through our alternative teacher certification program to enter the classroom, listen to Whitney Krammer share how she became a teacher: